-Canon 6D Mark II versus Sony A7 II
+Canon 6D Mark II vs Sony A7 II

-The Canon EOS 6D Mark II and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in June 2017 and November 2014.
+The Canon EOS 6D Mark II and the Sony Alpha A7 II are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and November 2014.
 The 6D Mark II is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Canon 6D Mark II and the Sony A7 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the A7 II is markedly lighter (22 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.